 Demand Response – Empowering Consumers

 It empowers consumers to manage energy demand actively through demand response programs.
-Consumers can modify their energy usage based on real-time pricing or signals from the grid, contributing to more efficient and sustainable energy consumption patterns.
+Consumers can adjust their energy use in response to real-time pricing or grid signals, thereby contributing to more efficient and sustainable energy consumption patterns.

 Grid Modernization – Adapting to Future Needs